 A basic emergency plan is where prepping starts.
 It is the catch-all plan for daily problems and personal emergencies we all face.
-They are very easy to make and communicate to the rest of your family.
+They are very easy to make and communicate with the rest of your family.
 It is just a 3 step process to keep you and your family safe during an emergency.
-We’ve also set up an easy to use template to print off and use.
+We’ve also set up an easy-to-use template to print off and use.
 Feel free to share the template with your friends and family to make sure they are prepared for the worst.

 Step 1: Know Your Threats

 Basic emergencies are almost a unilateral threat to every household.
 You will want to at least prepare for fires, home invasions, and power outages.
 Check out our TrueRisk index to find threat categories that can affect you and your family based on our weighted risk assessment.
 Your location can affect your risk level for most natural disasters, so conducting your own risk assessment can be very helpful.